BhargavaRaj/M1_Movie-Ticket-Booking/1_Requirements/README.md

 *Provides the searching facilities based on various factors.
 Such as Movie, Customer, Show timing, etc.

-*Encrypted webpage to ensure customer privacy and transaction security
+*Encrypted webpage to ensure customer privacy and transaction security.

-# 1_Requirements/swot-analysis.png
-hggjhvhv